 Preparing the Dried Red Beans

-- Soak the beans using this quick-soak method.
-In a large Dutch oven, cover them with double the water.
-Put a lid on it, and bring them to a rolling boil and let cook for 10 minutes.
-Shut the heat off, but keep the pot on the element with the lid on tight.
-Let them soak for a minimum of one hour to a maximum of overnight, then drain and rinse the beans and set aside.
+- In a large Dutch oven, cover the legumes with water and bring it to a boil and cook for 10 minutes.
+Shut the heat off, but keep the pot on the element with the lid on tightly.
+Let them soak for a minimum of one hour to a maximum of overnight, then drain and rinse the legumes in a colander.

 Making the Red Beans